arckiCriss/StreamServer/README.md

 original code is not recoverable.

 ## Limitations
-* Code that reads itself is unstable, as such, some packers (VMP virtualization) are unstable.
-[1]
+* Code that reads itself is unstable, as such, some packers (VMP virtualization) are unstable [1]
-* Imports are not currently working (use function pointers, PEB, etc.)
+* Imports are not currently working, but are planned (use function pointers, PEB, etc. until then)
 * SEH is not tested